SiSol-Systems/localcosmos-app-kit-docs/docs/nature_guides.rst

 | │     │     │   ├── heart shaped.jpg

+Each Tree Image has to be exactly 600px x 600px in dimensions.
+Each Matrix Filter Image has to be exactly 400px x 400px in dimensions.

 1.4 Image Licences Excel
 ------------------------
 You have to supply an image licence alongside its creator for all your images.
-The image licences are provided by the file ``Image Licences.xlsx``. :download:`download example Excel file <_static/Image Licences.xlsx>`.
+The image licences are provided by the file ``Image Licences.xlsx``.
+:download:`download example Excel file <_static/Image Licences.xlsx>`.

 You have to supply at least the columns ``Image`` (column A), ``Licence`` (column B) and ``Creator`` (column C). ``Creator link`` (column D) is optional.